 Zachry Group is headquartered in San Antonio, Texas and was established in 1924.
 It was founded by H.B. and Pat Zachry who was former president and chairman of H.B.
 Zachry Company, the parent company of Zachry Holdings Inc. and Zachry Construction Corporation.
 Today, Zachry Group specializes in engineering, construction, maintenance, turnaround and fabrication services to the energy, chemicals, power, manufacturing and industrial sectors, and is still managed by a Zachry – John Zachry.

-Runners-up: Holland Basham, Union Bank and TrustUnion Bank and Trust Company, E&A Consulting Group
+Runners-up: Holland Basham, Union Bank and Trust

 100-199 Employees

-Winner: KPMGScoular
+Winner: KPMG

 KPMG engaged leadership donors in personal and meaningful ways, growing their membership in the Tocqueville Society from 1 to 6 donors during the 2022-23 campaign.
 Dave Anderson and Drew Blossom lead personal outreach efforts to share the profound impact of the Tocqueville Society to uplift neighbors across the community.
 Overall KPMG’s growth was 24.74% for a grand total at $169,989.00.
 KPMG while also making it a priority to connect their executive team with Board positions across the community to serve United Way of the Midlands partner agencies.
 KPMG further embodies this spirit of generosity by holding an annual Day of Service with the inaugural year in 2022.